Tendermint-Validators/Service-Scheduler/README.md

 Date format: YYYY-MM-DD<br>
 Time format: HH:MM:SS<br>

 Please note that all times are consolidated and converted to EPOCH via date.
+Times are<br>
-Times are optional as date defaults to 00 when elements for time are not set.
+optional as date defaults to 00 when elements for time are not set.

-HH is allowed and will default to HH:00:00
+HH is allowed and will default to HH:00:00<br>
-HH:MM is allowed and will default to HH:MM:00 Optionally HH:MM:SS is available to use but would require timing with the interval if you need any sort of precision.
+HH:MM is allowed and will default to HH:MM:00<br>
+Optionally HH:MM:SS is available to use but would require timing with the interval if you<br>
+need any sort of precision.